Information on the Collection of Personal Data

 Personal data are all data that can be related to you personally, such as name, address, email addresses, and user behavior (information referring to an identifiable natural person (Art.
 4, No. 1 of the EU General Data Protection Regulation (GDPR))).

 Controller according to Art.
 4, par.
-7 GDPR is the President of KIT, Professor Dr.-Ing.
-Holger Hanselka, Kaiserstrasse 12, 76131 Karlsruhe, Germany, info (see Legals).
-Our Data Protection Commissioner can be contacted at ∂kit edudatenschutzbeauftragter or by ordinary mail with “Die Datenschutzbeauftragte” (the data protection commissioner) being indicated on the envelope. ∂kit edu
+7 GDPR is the Acting President of KIT, Prof. Dr. Oliver Kraft, Kaiserstrasse 12, 76131 Karlsruhe, Germany, info (see Legals).
+Our Data Protection Commissioner can be contacted at ∂ kit edudatenschutzbeauftragter or by ordinary mail with “Die Datenschutzbeauftragte” (the data protection commissioner) being indicated on the envelope. ∂ kit edu

 When you contact us by electronic mail or via a contact form, the data given by you (your email address and, if applicable, your name and your phone number) will be stored by us to answer your questions.
 The data arising in this connection will be erased as soon as storage will no longer be required or processing will be restricted, if legal obligations to retain the data exist.